What You’ll Learn 🧩

 From example I to example II

-Now that we have created a working plugin, we are ready to move to more complex concepts.
-We will use the project, which was created in Example I and modify it to support vector channel.
-Example II will be more complex, so we will have to modify things, which were simplified in Example I. We have already mentioned that all plugin logic, which does not need Dewesoft internals, should be defined inside the proTutorial_LatchMath_vectorPluginLib project, although we did not take that into account in Example I. So moving non-Dewesoft logic from the DewesoftBridge to the proTutorial_LatchMath_vectorPluginLib will be the first thing we will do.
+Now that we have created a working plugin, we are ready to move on to more complex concepts.
+We will use the project created in Example I and modify it to support a vector channel.
+Example II will be more complex, so we will need to revise elements that were simplified in Example I.

 1class proTutorial_LatchMath_vector